 Step Three is where discussions are held with some builders to get some rough costing estimates for both options.

 We can then explore the options together.
 It might be either one or the other option, or a combination or variation to both options.

 Step Four involves the clients making an informed decision about the path forward.
 Having undertaken a preliminary design review our clients will be able to proceed with the confidence in the formal design and build process.
 Or, worse case scenario, modify plans to reduce costs before the formal design begins.

-What if I want to build a new home?
+What if I want to build a new home or a Passive House?

 If you want to build a new home, but don’t’ know if you can afford what you want, the process is pretty similar.

 We will meet with you.
 Talk about your ideas, hopes and dreams.

 We will then prepare some simple concept sketches and get an estimator on board to give us an indication on the actual build cost.
 To make sure that you can afford your dream home, rather than wasting money and time just to find out that you might not have enough money to build a custom designed home.

 If it sounds like this could help you please contact us to have an obligation free chat about your house, by clicking the below learn more button.